jeromede/rtc.pa/DESIGN.md

    4) Upload attachments
    5) Create approvals.

-There are two problems there:

-1) Impossible to know in advance the number of a not already created WI, but this is required to change the special WI links in comments, etc.
+There’s a problem there: it’s impossible to know in advance the number of a not already created WI, but this knewledge  required to change the special WI links in comments, etc.
-2) When resolving a WI to a duplicate state, a duplicate link is required; hence the links have to exist first.
-This is bug in 1.0.0-pre.1.